massalabs/massa/docs/technical-doc/Endorsements.rst

 Basic principle
 ===============

+Each block header has `E` ordered endorsement slots: each one can include an endorsement or not.
+Each endorsement contains:
+* The slot `S` in which it is meant to be included.
+The endorsement can only be included in blocks of slot `S`.
+* The hash of the endorsed block.
+This is the hash of the latest blockclique block of thread `S.thread` according to the endorsement creator at the moment the endorsement was created.
+* The index of the endorsement slot within the header from `0` (included) to `E-1` (included).
+The endorsement can only be included at that endorsement slot index within the block eader.
+* The public key of the creator of the endorsement
+* The signature of all the previous fields with the private key of the creator of the endorsement

-At every slot `S`, we use the existing Proof-of-Stake selection mechanism to not only draw the block creator for that slot, but also `E` other stakers that are responsible for creating Endorsements that can be included in the blocks of slot `S`.
+At every slot `S`, we use the existing Proof-of-Stake selection mechanism to not only draw the block creator for that slot, but also `E` other stakers indexed from `0` (included) to `E-1` (included) that can create Endorsements meant to be included in block headers of slot `S` at their respective endorsement slot index.

-Every endorsement that is selected to be included in blocks of slot `S` is signed by its creator `C` and contains the "endorsed" hash of the block that `C` would choose as the parent of a block at slot `S` in thread `S.thread`.
+Conceptually, each endorsement meant to be included at a slot `S` can be seen as a single vote endorsing the parent in thread `S.thread` that the endorsement creator would have chosen if they had to create a block at slot `S`.
-Blocks in slot `S` can only include endorsements that endorse the block's parent block in the thread of `S`.
-In other words, endorsement producers vote for which parent should be chosen by blocks in their own thread.

-The likelihood of the attacker getting lucky and being selected for `N` consecutive PoS draws to attack/censor the system decays exponentially.
+The likelihood of the attacker getting lucky and being selected for `N` consecutive PoS draws to attack/censor the system decays exponentially with `N`.
-With endorsements, we don't have to wait for `N` blocks to account for `N` proof-of-stake draws to happen as `E+1` draws happen at every slot.
+With endorsements, we don't have to wait for `N` blocks to account for `N` proof-of-stake draws to happen as `E+1` draws happen at every slot (1 for the block creator and `E` for endorsement creators).
 In the consensus algorithm, we choose the clique of highest fitness as the blockclique.
 A block including `e` endorsements out of the maximum `E` contributes a fitness `e + 1` to the cliques it belongs to.
 The fitness of a block is therefore reflected by the number of PoS draws that were involved in creating it.